cobbler/cobbler.github.io/_dynamic/manuals/developer/2_-_Development-environment-tips.md

 You can now run cobbler commands and access the web interface at /cobbler.

 It should go without saying, but do not develop for cobbler on your main deployment server.
-Develop on a production box.
+Develop on a dedicated VM.

 ### Get the source